localstack/localstack-blog.github.io/content/2024-07-04-develop-cloud-ai-with-ollama-localstack/index.md

 ```

 #### Some important configs

+All the following configuration flags can be found in the `docker-compose.yml` file, in the `localstack` folder:

 - **DEBUG=1** - This flag enables debug mode in LocalStack.
 When set to 1, LocalStack provides more detailed logs, making it easier to trace issues.
 - **ENFORCE_IAM=1** - This configuration enables the enforcement of AWS IAM policies in LocalStack.
 Normally, LocalStack runs with simplified or no security checks to facilitate development.